ashafer01/helm-release/README.md

 ## Usage

-First I suggest adding `helm-release` to your PATH.
-This can be accomplished by a variety of means.

-Also note that the tool makes use of the `$EDITOR` variable.
+Note that the tool makes use of the `$EDITOR` variable.
 Be sure to set it to a text editor you are comfortable with before continuing.